3 Free Epoxy Clay Jewelry Projects

-Epoxy clay is a fun and relatively new jewelry-making material that’s so easy to work with!
-It is known for its adhesive superpowers that allow you to set stones in it or adhere stones to metal (or even metal to metal) with no heat, no messy glues–just mix, press, and cure.
-And you can learn all about epoxy clay and how to make jewelry in our free eBook, 3 FREE Crystal Clay Jewelry Projects: Mold Epoxy Clay and Stud with Crystals, Stones and More.
-Known under other brand names (such as Crystal Clay), epoxy clay is simply a two-part adhesive clay that comes in a variety of colors as well as black and white.
-Epoxy clay air-cures in a matter of hours, allowing you to make dimensional clay jewelry today and wear it tonight!
+Epoxy clay is known for its adhesive superpowers that allow you to set stones in it or adhere stones to metal (or even metal to metal) with no heat, no messy glues—just mix, press, and cure.
+Learn all about epoxy clay jewelry in our free eBook, 3 FREE Crystal Clay Jewelry Projects: Mold Epoxy Clay and Stud with Crystals, Stones and More.
+Known under other brand names, such as Crystal Clay, epoxy clay is a two-part adhesive clay that comes in a variety of colors.
+It air-cures in a matter of hours, allowing you to make dimensional clay jewelry today and wear it tonight!

 As you’ll learn in 3 FREE Crystal Clay Jewelry Projects: Mold Epoxy Clay and Stud with Crystals, Stones and More, it couldn’t be easier to use–you simply mix equal parts of the resin clay and the hardener until they’re well blended (a full two minutes, or it won’t cure properly) and then let your imagination run wild.
 Embed stones and crystals in it, sculpt shapes and bling them up, or set stones inside bezels and on other metalwork using a small ball of it.